Ask a Lawyer: Can Bankruptcy Clear Lawsuit Judgments?

-Many types of debt can be discharged or reorganized through Chapter 7 or Chapter 13 bankruptcy, including most lawsuit judgments.
+Chapter 7 bankruptcy or Chapter 13 bankruptcy can discharge or reorganize many types of debts, including most lawsuit judgments.
 However, whether a lawsuit judgment will be discharged in bankruptcy depends on the type of judgment it is.
-Another important factor is whether the creditor who won the judgment has a lien on property you own.
+Another critical factor is whether the creditor who won the judgment has a lien on your property.

 Bankruptcy Can Discharge Money Judgments

 If you have found yourself in over your head with debt, you might already have lawsuit judgments against you.
-Creditors commonly file breach of contract claims against debtors over unpaid credit card debt, personal loans, and medical bills.
+Creditors commonly file breach of contract claims against debtors over unpaid debts such as credit card debt, personal loans, and medical bills.

-If you don't respond to the creditor's lawsuit and a default judgment is entered against you, or you do respond to the lawsuit and you lose, the court can enter an order against you for the debt you owe and other costs, including attorney and filing fees.
+If you don't respond to the judgment creditor's lawsuit and there is a default judgment against you, or you do respond to the lawsuit and lose, the court can enter an order against you for the debt you owe and other costs, including attorney and filing fees.

 The money judgment may allow your creditor to garnish your wages or bank account, or take your assets in order to collect on the outstanding debt.
 Many people wonder if filing bankruptcy can get rid of the judgments and stop wage garnishment.
 Oftentimes, it can, depending on the type of original debt.